Quick overview

 It depends on what type of activity you are doing.
 If you are an employee, your employer will issue you with a certificate.
 It is usually issued by a payroll accountant or HR officer.
 They are obliged to issue such a certificate without delay if you need it, for example, for a bank or for the authorities.
 This obligation is based on the Labour Code.

-For self-employed persons, the situation is more complicated because they do not prove their income by a certificate, but by a combination of documents: tax returns, income and expenditure statements for the health insurance company, statements for the Czech Social Security Administration, or invoices or contracts.
+For self-employed persons, the situation is more complicated because they do not prove their income by a certificate, but by a combination of documents: a tax return, a summary of income and expenses for the health insurance company, a summary for the Czech Social Security Administration, or invoices or contracts.

 If you work on an agreement, you must ask each employer for a separate certificate of activity or directly for a certificate of income if they keep it in their accounts.